 Repurpose an Old Fireplace

-If you have an older home with a gorgeous mantle and empty fireplace space, don't let it go to waste.
-We know you're already using the mantle as a shelf, but don't forget the old fireplace, too.
+If you have an older home with a gorgeous mantel and empty fireplace space, don't let it go to waste.
+We know you're already using the mantel as a shelf, but don't forget the old fireplace, too.
 Fill it with books for a literary space, or stack items like these wooden logs to add visual interest and decoration.

 Store Small Items in Neat Baskets

-For smaller items that need to be tucked away when not in use, opt for small, decorative baskets.
+When in doubt, using baskets can be a godsend.
+Opt for small, decorative options for smaller items that need to be tucked away when not in use.
 They can be stored in shelving units or placed in less conspicuous places like behind the sofa.